Jomo Kenyatta: Return to Europe: 1931–1933

-In May 1931, Kenyatta and Parmenas Mockerie sailed for Britain, intent on representing the KCA at a Joint Committee of Parliament on the future of East Africa.
+In May 1931, Kenyatta and Parmenas Githendu Mockerie sailed for Britain, intent on representing the KCA at a Joint Committee of Parliament on the future of East Africa.
 Kenyatta would not return to Kenya for fifteen years.
 In Britain, he spent the summer attending an Independent Labour Party summer school and Fabian Society gatherings.
 In June, he visited Geneva, Switzerland to attend a Save the Children conference on African children.
 In November, he met the Indian independence leader Mohandas Gandhi while in London.
 That month, he enrolled in the Woodbrooke Quaker College in Birmingham, where he remained until the spring of 1932, attaining a certificate in English writing.

 In Britain, Kenyatta befriended an Afro-Caribbean Marxist, George Padmore, who was working for the Soviet-run Comintern.
 Over time, he became Padmore's protégé.
 In late 1932, he joined Padmore in Germany.
 Before the end of the year, the duo relocated to Moscow, where Kenyatta studied at the Communist University of the Toilers of the East.
 There he was taught arithmetic, geography, natural science, and political economy, as well as Marxist-Leninist doctrine and the history of the Marxist-Leninist movement.
 Many Africans and members of the African diaspora were attracted to the institution because it offered free education and the opportunity to study in an environment where they were treated with dignity, free from the institutionalised racism present in the U.S. and British Empire.
 Kenyatta complained about the food, accommodation, and poor quality of English instruction.
 There is no evidence that he joined the Communist Party of the Soviet Union, and one of his fellow students later characterised him as "the biggest reactionary I have ever met."
 Kenyatta also visited Siberia, probably as part of an official guided tour.